TimCastelijns/Room15Bot/README.md

 [Exposed](https://github.com/JetBrains/Exposed) is used as database framework.
 You are not tied to a specific database type, however it must be one that Exposed supports.

-Make sure that (via the config in the file above) you are connecting to a valid database.
+Make sure that

+- you are connecting to a valid database (via the config in the file above).
+- if you want to use a database/jdbc driver that is not mariadb, update the driver dependency in `build.gradle`.

 The bot will create the required tables and populate them (if applicable) for you.

 A test database will be provided in the future to ease this process if you just want to test stuff.